 The average score among all cities was 312, and a total of 27 cities had better scores than that.
 Among that group of states, Ohio boasts three and California and Wisconsin two each.

 It takes a village to raise a child, as they say.
 For parents who have the freedom to choose where they put down roots, it’s pretty clear that some villages are better than others.
-What our analysis showed is that only a handful of cities perform well across the board, and depending on what’s most important to you, the differences could be huge.
+Our analysis reveals that most cities require trade-offs with dramatic gaps between top and bottom performers.
 While it’s no guarantee of happiness or long-term success in life, starting your kids out on the right foot means living in a community that provides them with as many opportunities as possible.

 Crime rates: We calculated an average crime rate for each city/metro area using data published by the FBI.
 That covers rates of both violent crime and property crime.